-The 2014 Polk County Special Olympics will be held Friday May 2 at the Nathan Dean Park in Rockmart, Georgia.
-The rain date for the event will be Monday May 5th.
-The physicals will be completed at the Rockmart and Cedartown schools and Cedarsprings by Redmond Regional Medical Center during the month of February.
-Cedartown schools on Monday February 24th and Rockmart schools on Thursday February 27th.
+The 2018 Polk County Special Olympics will be held Friday May 4th at the Nathan Dean Park in Rockmart, Georgia.
+The rain date for the event will be Monday May 7th.
+The physicals will be completed at the Rockmart and Cedartown schools and Cedarsprings Rehabilitation by Redmond EMS and Janet Ross, NP during the month of February.
 Students are required to complete a physical every 3 years in order to participate in the Special Olympics event.
 The guidelines for the upcoming event are posted below:

 Polk County Special Olympics

 **Special Olympics at the local level is designed to provide: peer interaction, motivation, and to boost self-esteem.**

 1. PROGRAM: Polk County Special Olympics is an athletic competition for individuals with disabilities.
 It provides competition at all levels of ability by assessing “competition divisions” based on both age and performance.
 Even athletes in the lowest divisions may advance.

 2. PURPOSE: The organization shall accomplish its mission by providing:

 a) Opportunities for physical fitness, sports training and athletic competition and recreation through local programs.

 b) Materials, information, and technical assistance to organizations and individuals interested in establishing similar programs for persons with disabilities.

 c) Training programs for professionals and parents interested in the physical and athletic development of people with disabilities.